glscene/GLScene/README.md

 Additional support of CG, FMOD, BASS, ODE, NGD, CUDA/OpenCL, GR32, SDL2 is included as well as components for CUDA/OpenCL GPU computing.
-It includes a beta version of GLArena based on FMX components for building cross-platform and mobile applications.
-But in this release it could be used only as run-time packages.
+It includes a beta version of GLArena based on FMX components for building cross-platform and mobile applications that could be used only at run-time.

 GLS Team